Sam Boyd Stadium: College football

 From 1992 through 2019, the stadium was the site of the annual Las Vegas Bowl.
 In the later years of the bowl game at the stadium, the game was very well attended.
 In 2005, Brigham Young University made its first postseason appearance since 2001 and excited BYU fans over-filled the stadium; the announced attendance was a record 40,053.
 The following season, BYU returned to the Las Vegas Bowl as a nationally ranked team.
 Additional seating was arranged at Sam Boyd Stadium for the 2006 game; the resulting attendance of 44,615 was the largest crowd to watch a team sports event in the history of the state of Nevada at that time.
 In 2007, BYU made its third straight appearance and attendance was 40,712.
 BYU made its fourth straight appearance 2008, ranked #16 in the nation and faced off against the Arizona Wildcats who made their first bowl appearance since 1998.
 Arizona won the contest, 31–21; 40,047 attended the game which featured David Hasselhoff singing the national anthem.

 Sam Boyd Stadium was also the site of all three Western Athletic Conference title football games (1996–1998), and the Las Vegas All-American Classic postseason all-star game (2004–2006).

 Due to restrictions set by their local governments in the wake of the COVID-19 pandemic, the New Mexico and San Jose State programs used the stadium as a temporary home field during the late stages of the 2020 season.
-The Spartans hosted the 2020 Mountain West Conference Football Championship Game against Boise State in what is currently the stadium's final scheduled event and was announced to the media final sporting event in Sam Boyd Stadium history.
+The Spartans hosted the 2020 Mountain West Conference Football Championship Game against Boise State (which resulted in a 34-20 win for San Jose) in what is currently the stadium's final scheduled event and was announced to the media final sporting event in Sam Boyd Stadium history.